Before I can teach you how to vanquish Ninja College Censorship, grasshopper, I must first describe its evil ways.

 And so, grasshopper, I pray I have opened your eyes to what you once thought impossible: The properly trained editor will always win.

 Don’t believe me?
 The previous editor of FAU’s student newspaper, Karla Bowsher, faced each of these deadly moves last year.
-Just this morning, on World Press Freedom Day, the Society of Professional Journalists announced the winners of its annual Mark of Excellence competition.
+Just this morning, the Society of Professional Journalists announced the winners of its annual Mark of Excellence competition.
 Karla won first place in the nation for General Column Writing – partly for covering how administrators tried to control her.